Hardcore Holly: Teaming with Cody Rhodes and departure (2007–2009)

 Holly's final feud was against rookie Cody Rhodes, who became his protégé.
 The two won the World Tag Team Championship together.

 Holly was drafted back to SmackDown! from ECW on June 17, 2007, as part of the Supplemental Draft.
 Despite his draft, Holly would return to in-ring action on the Raw brand by September 24, 2007, defeating the rookie Cody Rhodes.
 This match initiated a brief "respect" feud between the two, with Holly defeating Rhodes on the next two episodes of Raw.
 On the October 22 episode of Raw, Holly turned face when he saved Rhodes from a post-match assault by Shelton Benjamin and Charlie Haas.
 Holly and Rhodes subsequently teamed up and emerged victorious in a tag team match against Benjamin and Haas the following week.
 Their teamwork led to a title opportunity when they defeated Paul London and Brian Kendrick and The Highlanders in a WWE.com exclusive match, courtesy of Holly's Alabama Slam.
 Holly and Rhodes, however, were unsuccessful in their challenge for the World Tag Team Championship at Survivor Series on November 18 against the reigning champions Lance Cade and Trevor Murdoch.

 Despite this setback, on the December 10, 2007, episode of Raw during the brand’s 15th Anniversary show, Holly and Rhodes captured the World Tag Team Championship from Cade and Murdoch.
 The pair successfully defended their titles on multiple occasions, including matches against teams like Carlito and Santino Marella, and Paul London and Brian Kendrick.

 At the Night of Champions event on June 29, 2008, Rhodes turned on Holly, teaming with Ted DiBiase to defeat Holly and claim the World Tag Team Championship.
 This marked Holly’s final WWE pay-per-view appearance.
 Following this, Holly took an extended hiatus from WWE television for seven months.
-He was released from his contract January 16, 2009, after 15 years with the company, ending his lengthy tenure with WWE.
+He was released from his contract on January 16, 2009, after 15 years with the company, ending his lengthy tenure with WWE.

 In the months preceding his release, Holly faced personal struggles, including a suspension due to a pain pill addiction.
 The incident that led to this suspension involved Holly being caught stealing painkillers from another wrestler’s bag, which resulted in his immediate placement in rehab.